-s), as identified through on t during construction (including cumulative agoing environmental risk analysis, will be Section 6.2 Table 18 Table 20 Section 7.3 Section 8 Section 9 Environmental Risk Assessment Workshop (Section 3.2.1 of CEMP) Noise and vibration issues requiring management during construction of the Project have been identified through the documents listed in Condition A1 and Environmental Risk Assessment Workshop.
+(d) Issu impacts manage es requiring management), as identified through on ed. during construction (including cumulative going environmental risk analysis, will be Section 6.2 Table 18 Table 20 Section 7.3 Section 8 Section 9 Environmental Risk Assessment Workshop (Section 3.2.1 of CEMP) Noise and vibration issues requiring management during construction of the Project have been identified through the documents listed in Condition A1 and Environmental Risk Assessment Workshop.
 These issues including cumulative impacts have been detailed in Section 6.2 of this NVMP and Appendix B of the CEMP.
 Environmental risk analysis will be ongoing and regularly reviewed in accordance with Section 3.9 to Section 3.13 of the CEMP to ensure effective management of noise and vibration impacts.
 Mitigation and management measures for these issues are listed in Table 20, Annexure A and Appendix B of the CEMP.
-C6 the Sec cretary for approval no late ndorsed by the ER and then submitted to er than one (1) month prior to the on activities to which they apply.
+C6 The CEMP Sub-plans must be endorsed by the ER and then submitted to the Secretary for approval no later than one (1) month prior to the commencement of the construction activities to which they apply.
 Refer to Section 2.2 of the CEMP The NVMP has been endorsed by the ER (letter dated 27 May 2019).
 The NVMP will be submitted to DPIE for approval no later than one month prior to the commencement of the construction activities.
 C7 Any of the CEMP Sub-plans may be submitted to the Secretary along with, or subsequent to, the submission of the CEMP.
 Refer to Section 2.2 of the CEMP This NVMP has been submitted for approval to DPIE subsequent to the submission of the CEMP for DPE approval.
 C8 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Secretary, including any minor amendments approved by the ER, must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and CEMP Sub-plans have been endorsed by the ER and approved by the Secretary.
 Refer to Section 2.2 of the CEMP Construction will not commence until the CEMP and all CEMP Sub-plans have been approved by DPE.
 The CEMP and CEMP Sub-plans will be implemented for the duration of construction.
-C9 The fol consult Monito lowing Construction Monit ation with the relevant aut oring Programs must be prepared in horities identified for each Construction actual performance of construction of the nce.
+C9 The following Construction Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Construction Monitoring Program to compare actual performance of construction of the CSSI against predicted performance.
 Section 3.2 of the Noise and Vibration Monitoring Program (Annexure B) The Noise and Vibration Monitoring Program has been prepared in accordance with this condition and describes how JHCPB propose to undertake noise and vibration monitoring during construction of the Project.
 Relevant councils include; Inner West Council, City of Sydney Required Construction Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Construction Monitoring Program Annexure G and Canada Bay Council. (c) Noise and Vibration Monitoring Program Relevant council(s), NSW Health